~ Published in Journal of Cutaneous Medicine and Surgery, SKIN survey

 The SKIN survey reveals that half of all respondents reported that they

-ever received a diagnosis of psoriatic arthritis.
+respondents had ever received a diagnosis of psoriatic arthritis.

 Psoriatic arthritis, a condition linked to psoriasis,(v) causes swelling